jasonrsmith/godot-roguelike/README.md

   * collect liquids, gems, papers to create scrolls
   * scroll recipes are randomly generated with every game
   * player can risk using ingredients to discover recipes, or find or buy recipe books
+  * scrolls can be combined for seemingly emergent syngeries, ala binding of isaac
 * home base:
   * the player can decorate their house
 * themes:
   * dark atmosphere, avoid cute sprites and animations
 * 1-3hr typical playruns
-* mining for coin, like angband
+* mining for coin and materials
 * big color contrasts in tilesets:
   * emulate some of the feel of ascii without being ascii
 * no floors, or minimal use of floors, very large map: